 The insulation that has been exposed to water gets wet and can no longer insulate your home properly.
 Any wet insulation needs to be replaced.
 The damages to dry walls, and any resulting rotten wood will also require replacing.

-If you do not take prompt measures, then a mold growth can occur behind your walls without you even knowing about it!
+If you do not take prompt measures, then mold growth can occur behind the scenes, without you even knowing about it.

 Because it is the warm air that makes its way into the attic space and causes the snow on top of the roof to melt, we need to find a way to insulate the attic space and keep it cool in order to stop ice dams from forming.

 The goal is to have a cool attic space with the temperature at or below 30° F.

 There are two ways to keep your attic space cool; insulation, and ventilation.
 You will find that most older homes do not have sufficient levels of insulation.
 Many older homes do not have an adequate ventilation, either.